Flank/flank-dashboard/metrics/cli/docs/features/doctor_output_improvements/01_doctor_output_improvements.md

 #### ValidationResultPrinter
 A `ValidationResultPrinter` is a class that is responsible for showing the validation result to the user.

-Consider the following class diagram that describes the `Validation` package structure:
+Consider the following class diagram that describes the `validation` package structure:

 ![Validation diagram](http://www.plantuml.com/plantuml/proxy?cache=no&fmt=svg&src=https://raw.githubusercontent.com/Flank/flank-dashboard/doctor_output_design/metrics/cli/docs/features/doctor_output_improvements/diagrams/validation_class_diagram.puml)